0m3ga13/Face-recognition/README.md

 ### Prerequisites

 You need OpenCV and face_recognition installed to run this example.
-To install it, run
+To install them , run

-* npm
+*pip
   ```sh
   pip install opencv-python
   pip install face_recognition